PlazmaGun96/SE-350-NEW/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A project using Object Oriented Design Principles.
+This project showcases Object Oriented Design Principles and was made in SE 350 Object Oriented Software Development course at Depaul University.

 ### Built With